Congregation Mikveh Israel: 44 N Fourth Street, 1976–present

 Rabbi Joshua Toledano (1944–2013) came to Mikveh Israel as minister in the early 1980s, and served until 1988 when he left to start the Mekor Baruch Center in Lower Merion.
 Rabbi Allan Lazaroff began to serve as minister in September 1989.

-Rabbi Albert E. Gabbai has served as congregation minister since 1988; Rabbi Gabbai grew up in Cairo and was educated at Yeshiva University in New York and the Shehebar Sephardic Center in Jerusalem.
+Rabbi Albert E. Gabbai served as congregation minister beginning in 1988; Rabbi Gabbai grew up in Cairo and was educated at Yeshiva University in New York and the Shehebar Sephardic Center in Jerusalem.
 Charles Garson of Gibraltar served as Hazzan from 2010 through 2014, and returns periodically for Jewish festivals and holidays.
+Rabbi Yosef Zarnighian succeeded Rabbi Gabbai as senior rabbi in 2023; Rabbai Gabbai remains active in the congregation and community as Rabbi Emeritus.

 Mikveh Israel is an active synagogue with 200 families and is a member of the Center City Kehilla and regularly hosts Sephardic heritage cultural and educational events.
 The synagogue hosted the 2017 annual world conference of the Society for Crypto-Judaic Studies.

 Mikveh Israel and Christ Church have a long-standing relationship dating from the founding of the synagogue to the present day.
 The present location of Mikveh Israel places the two congregations as close neighbors.
 Christ Church was supportive of Mikveh Israel's first plan to construct a building in the 18th-century.
 When Mikveh Israel's synagogue burned in 1872, Christ Church contributed funds to the construction of the new building.
 The congregations have a long-standing custom of sharing a fellowship-dinner once a year which alternates between the buildings of the two congregations.

 Mikveh Israel is the site of the US memorial for Israel's Lieutenant Colonel Yonatan Netanyahu who was killed in the 1976 Operation Entebbe which rescued 102 of 108 hostages.
 Netanyahu had attended the Philadelphia area Cheltenham High School with brother Benjamin Netanyahu.
 Mikveh Israel was selected as the site of the United States memorial, constructed of granite and marble.
 Benjamin Netanyahu attended the 1986 dedication of the memorial as Deputy Ambassador to the United States and visited again in 2016 to mark the fortieth anniversary of his brother's death.

 The National Museum of American Jewish History moved to its own building on the southeast corner of 5th and Market Streets on November 15, 2010.

 Uriah P. Levy (1792–1862), who would be the first Jewish Commodore in the United States Navy, grew up in Philadelphia and celebrated his bar mitzvah at Mikveh Israel in 1807.
 A statue of Levy was commissioned by two Jewish U.S. Navy captains and dedicated at the 44 N Fourth Street site in 2011.

+In October 2024, the congregation's building was vandalized and the target of arson although damage was limited, and the memorial to Yonatan Netanyahu defaced with profanity.
+The congregation continued with services on schedule and Rabbi Zarnighian was quoted in the press as saying, "We don't let these acts of fear and intimidation stop the traditions we've been carrying for three thousand years."

+The congregation retained Jonathan Goldstein as archivist in 2025.